woman in a field

 That’s part of it.

 But there’s also a biological aspect to it.
-How your brain and nervous system work plays a big role in resilience.
+How your brain and nervous system work plays a big role in your resilience.

-• What is resiliency?
+• What resiliency is

-• Why is resiliency important in chronic illness?
+• Why resiliency is important in chronic illness

-• My top nervous system resiliency supplements
+• Our top nervous system resiliency support supplements

 Let’s jump right in!